 FCPS encourages medical and dental exams for students entering middle school to help identify health concerns that may affect educational performance.
 All students who participate in interscholastic sports must have a physical exam before the sport begins.

-Parents or guardians who want their child to attend a school outside their assigned attendance area should review our recently updated Out of District Transfer information prior to completing the application.
+Parents or guardians who want their child to attend a school outside their assigned attendance area should review the Final 2023-24 Closed Schools List and Regulation 400-15, Out of District.

 Students in State-Supervised Care

 State law and regulations govern the transfer of educational records for students who are in the custody of, committed to or otherwise placed by a placement agency, such as a local department of social services.
 For more information, contact Student Support Services.

 School offices maintain a Student Information Form for every child and refer to it anytime there is a question, concern or emergency.
 The form is printed with previously supplied information for each student and sent home at the beginning of the school year to be reviewed, corrected and returned.

 FCPS does not have insurance coverage for students' personal property.
 Students are responsible for their personal property.
 Limited student accident insurance may be purchased through a company approved to offer the program through Maryland schools.
 A football accident policy is also available.
 Consult with your insurance agent to see if policies you already hold provide adequate coverage.
 FCPS does not endorse these programs and does not handle claims or associated problems.